AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-initial.md

 #### Recalibrating counters.

 While the counters outputted from the tail private kernel circuit preserve the correct ordering of the items, they do not reflect the actual number of side effects each item entails.
-This circuit allows the recalibration of counters for public call requests, ensuring subsequent public kernels can be executed with the correct counter range.
+This circuit allows the recalibration of counters for _public_call_requests_, ensuring subsequent public kernels can be executed with the correct counter range.

-This circuit validates that for each item at index _i_ in the public call requests within the public inputs:
+This circuit validates that for each _request_ at index _i_ in the _public_call_requests_ within _[public_inputs](#public-inputs).[transient_accumulated_data](./public-kernel-tail.md#transientaccumulateddata)_:

-1. Its hash must match the hash of the item at index _i_ in the the public call requests within the previous kernel's public inputs.
+1. Its hash must match the corresponding item in the _public_call_requests_ within the previous kernel's public inputs:
+   - _`request.hash == private_inputs.previous_kernel_public_inputs.public_call_requests[i].hash`_
 2. Its _counter_end_ must be greater than its _counter_start_.
 3. Its _counter_start_ must be greater than the _counter_end_ of the item at index _i + 1_.
 4. If it's the last item, its _counter_start_ must be _1_.